Grid Alerts & Electricity Conservation

 - Other factors beyond transmission and generation facility owners’ control, such as lightning, downed power lines, etc.

-During a Grid Alert, the AESO takes a variety of actions to maintain reliability, including using emergency reserves, reducing or suspending exports or energy sales, cancelling transmission maintenance, implementing voluntary curtailment programs (participants are asked to reduce their energy use to predetermined levels), and requesting emergency imports.
+The AESO takes a variety of actions to maintain reliability, including using emergency reserves, reducing or suspending exports or energy sales, cancelling transmission maintenance, implementing voluntary curtailment programs (participants are asked to reduce their energy use to predetermined levels), and requesting emergency imports.
 As the last option to maintain reliability, the AESO can initiate temporary rotating power outages.

 - Turn off unnecessary lights and electrical appliances